-Auditing your Digital Technology
+Auditing or contextualising your Digital Technology

 Use the Digital Technology Audit template to help you do this.
 Once you have completed the digital technology audit use the Digital Technology Planning Template to list issues, details, assign priority, and allocate timescales.

 This exercise helps you describe what you have done in terms of digital development so far.
 What impact have these developments had on your organisation’s core objectives and/or particular strategies?
 What digital technology systems are in place in each department?
 You need to describe all the functions that you use IT for operationally, and list which software and hardware is utilised.
 What’s your support, back up and replacement procedures?
 Do you have any policies relation to IT or digital in place?
 Use the template above to help you do this work.
 You might like to do it as a team brainstorm – it’d be interesting to collect thoughts from different departments or functions on how digital technologies have impacted their activities and working practices.

 How do you use digital technologies to communicate with:

 - your audiences

 - potential audiences

 You could undertake a brainstorm which explores all the user journey’s above.
 Give each person around the table a stereotypical usergroup that interacts with/is/you’d like to interact with your organisation.
 Imagine a day in their life where they suddenly decide to engage with your organisation or practice.
 What are they looking for and expecting?
 What technologies do they use in their life?
 How do they use those to plan, enjoy and be followed up on their interation or visit with you?
 Make it fun but letting people name their characters, and don’t be afraid to tell stories where actually, the usergroup struggles, because of their needs and digital behaviours to engage with your organisation digitally!